 Benefiting from collaborative course delivery between the School of Architecture and the Department of Civil and Environmental Engineering, students in the BAS Conservation and Sustainability program receive in-depth technical education on integrated building systems, architectural materials and assemblies, green building techniques, and hands-on practice with heritage documentation.
 Through the study of conservation theory, ethics, and best practices, students also learn to research and analyze existing architecture.

-Suggested Program Sequencing for current C+S students registering for the 2018-2019 academic year.
-Please note that Core, HT, and Free Electives may be taken in any order.
+Suggested Program Sequencing for current C+S students registering current academic year.
+Please note that Core and Free Electives may be taken in any order.
 Scroll down to see lists.
-To see the complete grid for your own calendar year, click on appropriate Entry Year below.
+To see the complete grid for your own calendar year, click on appropriate Entry Year below

-(For course grids for students who entered the BAS Conservation & Sustainability in 2012 or 2013 please email firstname.lastname@example.org)
+For course grids for students who entered the BAS prior to 2017, please email firstname.lastname@example.org.

 |ARTH 1200 History and Theory of Arch 1: Prehistory to 1600||ARTH 1201 History and Theory of Arch 2: 1600 to Present|